May 09 02

 The only picture that needs explanation is Crowfoot Summit View.
 It shows the terrain looking due south from our high point.
 Mount Balfour, the highest peak on the Wapta Icefields, dominates the right side of the picture.
 On the left in the far distance is Mount Temple.
 Quite a nice playground only a 1-hour drive from Canmore!

-6 Responses to “More Canadian Rockies Spring Skiing”
+6 thoughts on “More Canadian Rockies Spring Skiing”

 Leave a Reply